pjsier/dnainfo_neighborhoods/README.md

 Must have `wget` installed.
 If you're using a Mac, you can use Homebrew to install it with `brew install wget`.

+To run the visualization locally, you'll need Jekyll, then run `jekyll serve` and the site will be accessible at localhost:4000/dnainfo_neighborhoods

 All information comes from [DNAInfo Chicago](https://www.dnainfo.com/chicago/)